Installing VMware vCenter Server¶

 \vcsa-ui-installer\win32: right-click Installer and select Run as administrator.

 As we are installing a new instance, click Install.

-The install is two stages; we begin with Stage1: Deploy vCenter Server.
+The installation is split into two stages, and we will begin with deploying the appliance.
 Click Next to start.

 Read and accept the EULA, and then click Next to continue.

 Select the ESXi host on which to install the VCSA as a guest.
 This must be a host that runs ESXi 6.5 or later.
 NVIDIA recommends that the vCenter server (Windows or appliance-based) run on a separate management cluster from the one designated for VDI workloads.
 Enter the IP address or fully qualified domain name (FQDN) of the chosen host, its root username, and password; then click Next.